 We offer the following subjects: Business Studies, Economics, International Relations, Journalism, Political Science, Psychology, Public Law, Social Work and Sociology.

-We also offer several interesting degree programmes at Bachelor's level, including Business, Technology and Design, and International Migration and Integration, and at Master's level, including European Legal Studies, International Business Management, Journalism and Human Rights.
+We also offer several interesting degree programmes at Bachelor's level, including Business, Technology and Design, International Migration and Integration, and Politics, Philosophy and Economics.
+Master's degrees include European Legal Studies, International Business Management, Journalism and Human Rights.

 In addition, there are numerous courses with different scopes and specialisations - from International Banking (7.5 credits) to Journalism and International Conflicts (15 credits).
 The school offers courses at different rates of study – full time and part time – and during the day and in the evening.
 Please visit the subject webpages or the Education tab for more information about which courses are offered.
 A number of our courses and programmes also offer professional placements.

 We have nationally and internationally recognised researchers who head research projects in our strategic research areas, which include the Dynamics of Entrepreneurship; Art, Culture and the Economy; Social Movements; Public Procurement and Political Psychology.